-The getfit challenge is a 12-week, team-oriented fitness challenge open to the entire MIT community.
+MIT Health's getfit challenge is a 12-week, team-oriented fitness challenge open to the entire MIT community.

-The goal of getfit is to help make MIT a healthier community by encouraging participants to exercise regularly.
+The goal of MIT Health's getfit challenge is to help make MIT a healthier community by encouraging participants to exercise regularly.
 During the challenge, which typically runs from early February through April, teams of five to eight people can qualify for prize drawings based on the average number of minutes exercised each week.
 Prizes are awarded weekly to teams and individuals selected at random from among those teams meeting the steadily increasing weekly exercise goals.
 The Grand Prize winner is selected randomly from all eligible teams meeting the minimum average exercise threshold for at least ten out of twelve weeks of the competition.

 Make lasting lifestyle changes